nlanzo/philaro.0/README.md

    - `#rm2-alerts-setup` - Channel for users to subscribe to alerts
    - `#rm2-alerts` - Channel where alerts will be posted
    - Multiple roles - One for each category of alert
-3. **IMPORTANT** - Make sure the bot's role is above the alerts roles or it will not be able to assign the roles!
+3. **IMPORTANT** - The bot's role must be above the alerts roles or it will not be able to assign the roles! (server settings -> roles)

 ### For Users